 On your first appointment you will be given written information about how to contact your therapist in an emergency.
 If an emergency occurs after office hours, the message on the Valley Mental Health answering machine will give you instructions about how to contact someone for help.

 Therapists manage their own schedules.
 Contact your therapist directly with the number they provided you.
 If you’re not sure, there should be an email sent by our intake department at the time you scheduled your first appointment.
+You can also call our front desk for that information.

 Our medication providers call one time for phone appointments.
 If you missed the call, please call us back as soon as you can and press option 5.
 If you call back 10 minutes after the appointment time or later your appointment will be missed, and you can reschedule your appointment with the front desk.